vectordotdev/vector/website/docs/reference/sinks/gcp_cloud_storage.md

 object level.
 In the context of Vector only the object level is relevant (Vector does not create or modify buckets).
 You can set the storage class via the [`storage_class`](#storage_class) option.

+### TLS

+Vector uses [Openssl] for TLS protocols for it's battle tested and reliable security.
+You can enable and adjust TLS behavior via the `tls.*` options.

 ### Tags & metadata